90+ AI Design Patterns to Avoid: The Definitive List

 T01: Inter as the Only Font

 Inter is the default AI font.
-It appears in over 70% of AI-generated projects because it is the most common font in training data.
+It shows up in over 70% of AI-generated projects because it is the most common font in the training data.
+Geist is fast becoming the second — see Geist, the new Inter.

-Instead: Choose a body font that is not in the top 10 most popular Google Fonts.
-Consider IBM Plex Sans, Source Serif 4, Instrument Serif, or DM Sans.
-See why Inter is killing your brand for 10 tested pairings.
+Instead: Pick a body font outside the top 10 Google Fonts.
+IBM Plex Sans, Source Serif 4, Instrument Serif, DM Sans.
+Why Inter is killing your brand has 10 tested pairings.

 T02: System-UI Font Stack Only

 font-family: system-ui, -apple-system, sans-serif; with no custom font loaded.
-This is the "I did not choose a font" font.
+The "I did not choose a font" font.

-Instead: Load at least a body font and a display font.
-The pairing of two intentional typefaces signals design thought.
+Instead: Load at least a body face and a display face.
+Two intentional typefaces signal design thought on their own.

 T03: Uniform Type Scale (1rem Increments)

-Instead: Use a modular scale with a custom ratio.
-A 1.25 or 1.35 ratio produces more interesting size relationships.
-Or hand-pick sizes that create visual tension.
+Instead: Use a modular scale with a custom ratio — 1.25 or 1.333 produces more interesting relationships.
+Or hand-pick sizes that create tension.

 T04: No Letter-Spacing Adjustments